 - Work out your commuting routine if necessary.

 - Lay out your work outfits to make mornings easier.
-If breastfeeding and you are concerned about leakage, pack an extra top in your bag for rapid changes if necessary.
+If you are breastfeeding and concerned about leakage, pack an extra top in your bag for rapid changes if necessary.

-- Arrange regular childcare: grandparents, nurseries, nannies and childminder will be your regular options.
+- Arrange regular childcare: grandparents, nurseries, nannies and childminders will be your regular options.
 Think about which option suits you best in terms of finances, timings and needs.
 Take your time to ensure your baby has settling in time before you return to work.

 - Practice a ‘normal’ day with drop-offs and pick-ups at the appropriate times, and work out how the routine will work.
 Remember, your partner will also now be adjusting to a change in their routine too.

 - Arrange emergency childcare: there will come times (baby’s sickness for example) when regular childcare breaks down.
 Be prepared and know how you will manage these times.
 Sitters’ babysitters can be used in such emergencies for daytime childcare.
 You can find out more about our emergency babysitting service here.

 - Make an emergency contact list for your childcare provider.

 - Prepare a ‘childcare’ bag for baby with nappies and wipes (if needed), changes of clothes, bottles, blankets, snacks and anything else they may need.
 Dedicate this as the ‘childcare’ bag that always goes with baby and restock it each evening.

 - Plan what is needed for feeding baby: will you still be breastfeeding and need to pump at work?
 If so, make dedicated arrangements for this.
 Pump and freeze extra milk so you have some on hand.